sowmi06/Tensorflow/README.md

-# Tensorflow
+# Neural Network Models for Classification Tasks

-Building a simple NN to Complex CNN using Tensoflow
+Building a simple NN to Complex CNN using Tensoflow deep learning framework